i-Eslam-Hamza/IBM-Data-Analysis-Capstone-Project/README.md

-Hi, I am Eslam, a Data Analyst here you will find some projects a worked on
+Hi, I am Eslam, a Data Analyst here you will find some projects I worked on..